ananyarajgupta/pwncollege-ananyarajgupta/ComprehendingCommands/ComprehendingCommands.md

 wrote mv /flag /tmp/hack-the-planet and then checked to get flag

 ## What I learned
 in the example given, writing  mv my-file your-file was sufficient because both are in the same current directory.
-However, in the case of question /flag originates from root /tmp/hack-the planet is in tmp directory so specify the source properly
+However, in the case of question /flag originates from root /tmp/hack-the planet is intemp directory so specify the source properly

 ## References
 Video in pwn.college